 Follow the very obvious level ledge starting towards left and leading to the SE side for about one pitch, getting the middle of the ledge.
 Here climb up directly a small corner and huge blocks on the wall (III, IV-, 30 m.), gaining the main ridge on the summit of the Great upper relief.
 From here follow the obvious main ridge, amongst blocks and flakes (III, II) and a last snowy “arête”, getting the bottom of the huge summit tower, the Signal Pillar.
 Don’t climb it directly, but skirt it on the right, gaining the summit and Rifugio Margherita (6-7 hours from Capanna Resegotti).

-***Part IV – Descent route on Punta Gnifetti normal route (from Punta Gnifetti m.
-4554 to Punta Indren m.
-3260)
+***Part IV - The descent from Punta Gnifetti m.
+4554 to Indren m.
+3260 along the Normal Route

-Huts and Bivouacs- Rifugio Barba-Ferrero m.
+- Rifugio Barba-Ferrero m.
 2240 – C.A.I.
-Vercelli, guarded only in full summer, 20 beds, cooking gears, a little rooms is always open when the hut is not guarded
+Vercelli, guarded only in full summer, 20 beds, cooking gears, a little room is always open when the hut is not guarded

 - Capanna Luigina Resegotti m.
 3624 - C.A.I.
 Varallo Sesia, 20 beds, not guarded, cooking gears